Marine Mammal Take Reduction Plans and Teams

 The Atlantic Offshore Cetacean Take Reduction Team (disbanded in 2001) was convened in May 1996 to reduce the incidental mortality and serious injury of the following species by the Atlantic pelagic driftnet, pelagic longline, and pair trawl fisheries:

-The Team reached consensus on several strategies to reduce mortalities and serious injuries in each fishery and prepared a proposed Plan (PDF, 78) in November 1996.
+The Team reached consensus on several strategies to reduce mortalities and serious injuries in each fishery and prepared and proposed the Atlantic Offshore Cetaceans Take Reduction Plan (PDF, 78 pages) in November 1996.
 Each of the three fisheries in the plan had a major change since the team originally convened.
 Two of the three fisheries covered by the draft Plan no longer existed:

 - The pelagic driftnet fishery for swordfish was closed in 1999 (64 FR 4055).